 Turns the demonstration mode on or off.
+The demonstration mode is quit if the power to the DVST is turned off.

 EXTCLK= Select demonstration speed, 1 to 6 (default, 6)

 This command selects the synchronous transmission speed used in the demonstration mode.